Michael Wasley: 2014/2015 season

 Wasley won three matches to reach the final qualifying round of the Shanghai Masters, where he was narrowly beaten 5–4 by Dominic Dale.
 At the European Tour event the Victoria Bulgarian Open, Wasley faced Judd Trump in the last 16 and made a 133 break to send the match into a deciding frame in which he made a 75 break from 73–0 down to play Peter Ebdon in the quarter-finals and lost 4–1.
 He would go on to finish 29th on the Order of Merit, just outside the top 24 who qualified for the Grand Final.
 His best runs in full ranking events this season were a pair of last 32 exits at the German Masters (5–1 to Shaun Murphy) and the Welsh Open (4–2 to Trump).
 He failed to repeat last year's World Championship performances as he lost 10–5 to Alan McManus in the first qualifying round.

 2015/2016 season

 Wasley could only win two matches out of 17 during the whole of the 2015–16 season.
-He dropped off the tour at the end of the season as he was placed 87th in the world rankings and he did not enter Q School.
+He dropped off the tour at the end of the season as he was placed 87th in the world rankings and he did not enter the 2016 Q School.